hhuangwx/iceCrystal_CNN/README.md

 models for this reason.
 Finding a fast and accurate classifier can help close this gap in understanding so we can more accuratley predict the climate.

 The data was processed at UIUC, choosen and manually classfied.
-Dr. Jun Umshik (former employee of UIUC DAS) put together this data, which is NOT available here.
+Dr. Junshik Um (former employee of UIUC DAS) put together this data, which is NOT available here.
 Contact me if you wish to know more.